14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/smoked-vanilla-signature-candle?variant=58303589711953)
     Availability: Available
     Price: $72.95 USD
-- [Smoked Vanilla Original Candle](https://affinatiliving.com/products/smoked-vanilla-original-candle): Smoked Vanilla Original Candle – 10 oz Indulge in the smooth, luxurious aroma of our Smoked Vanilla Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The refined fragrance layers warm vanilla bean with notes of smoked woods and soft amber, creating a comforting yet sophisticated scent that lingers beautifully in the air.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a touch of cozy elegance and understated luxury to any room.
-Burn Time – 60–70 Hours
+- [Smoked Vanilla Original Candle](https://affinatiliving.com/products/smoked-vanilla-original-candle): Smoked Vanilla Original Candle – 10 oz Smoked Vanilla adds depth to classic vanilla with subtle smoky warmth.
+Smooth, rich, and cozy, this scent feels refined and comforting.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Vanilla BeanMiddle Notes: Smoked SugarBase Notes: Soft Woods, Warm Musk Perfect for evenings and relaxed nights in, Smoked Vanilla creates a warm, inviting atmosphere with a touch of sophistication.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:38Z
+  Updated: 2025-12-16T12:51:15Z
   Vendor: Affinati
   Product Type:
   Availability: Available